 || Daniel S. Carman

 Daniel S. Carman received his B.S. (with honors) in physics in 1988 from Rensselaer Polytechnic Institute.
-He attended graduate school
+He attended graduate school at

 associate in the medium energy group at Carnegie Mellon University.
-During this time he focused on studies of hypernuclei at the AGS at
+During this time, he focused on studies of hypernuclei at the AGS at

-included working on the Hall B Region 1 drift chambers and commissioning the
+Brookhaven Laboratory and began his involvement at Jefferson Laboratory working on the Hall B Region 1 drift chambers and commissioning the

 full drift chamber system.
 He also developed a research program primarily focusing on strangeness electroproduction.
 In 1999 he took a tenure

 track faculty position in physics at Ohio University, where his research program focused on work in both Hall B and Hall D at Jefferson Lab.

 He was supported by research grants from the National Science Foundation and was awarded tenure in 2004.
 In 2006 he took a staff scientist

-position in Hall B. He has been the group leader for the Hall B Time-of-Flight system for both the CLAS detector and
+position in Hall B at Jefferson Laboratory.
+He has been the group leader for the Hall B Time-of-Flight system for both the CLAS detector and

 the CLAS12 detector upgrade project.
-He also served as the
+He has authored more than 170 papers in refereed journals and has been a lead author on nearly 20 of

-He has authored more than 140 papers in refereed journals and has been a lead author on nearly 20 papers.
+these papers.
 He served on the Hall D Collaboration Board from 2005-2006 and on the JLab User's Group Board of Directors in 2010-2011.